Exclusive: Kurdish YPG militia expects conflict with Turkey in northern Syria

 Hemo said U.S. officials had denied any intention to take away the YPG's weapons and that the YPG would be needing more support due to its longer-term plans to tackle the remnants of Islamic State.

-Additional reporting by Orhan Coskun and Ercan Gurses; writing by Tom Perry; editing by; Philippa Fletcher
+Additional reporting by Orhan Coskun and Ercan Gurses in ANKARA and John Irish in PARIS, writing by Tom Perry, editing by Philippa Fletcher